 - Interact with state eligibility systems to give up-to-date information about a person’s case status.

 - Leave messages for your workers and report changes.
 Even though it is automated, you can still use EZ Info to reach a worker.

 Do you want to make a difference in the community?
 The Social Services and Financial Assistance Services departments rely on citizen input on policies, programs, and services that it delivers.

 If you’re interested in getting involved, view volunteer opportunities.

 In the Loop, the newsletter for Social Services volunteers, is distributed monthly.

 To claim reimbursements for mileage, parking or bus fares, you must complete and sign the forms below.
 Please allow up to eight weeks for processing.
-You may mail forms to our address listed below, email Social Services or fax them to 651-266-4439.
+You may mail forms to our address listed below, email Volunteer Services or fax them to 651-266-4439.